Bamboo ceiling: Causes and effects

 Some analysts attribute the racial disparity in administrative capacities to negative extensions of the aforementioned stereotypes of Asian Americans, such as common assumptions that they are "lacking in leadership skills" or that they have "poor communication abilities".
 Asian Americans are also sometimes expected to have higher qualifications than their white counterparts, such as graduating from more prestigious universities, to achieve the same positions in American companies.

 Many of these stereotypes and expectations have a basis in cultural misunderstandings.
 Some Asian Americans claim that they are raised with culture-specific values that affect perceptions of their workplace behaviour.
 For example, some report being taught from an early age to be self-effacing, reticent, respectful, and deferential towards authority.
 These values do not translate well into the American workplace, where Asian Americans' respectfulness can be misinterpreted as aloofness, arrogance, and inattentiveness.
 As a result, Asian Americans are less likely to be seen as having qualities that appeal to American employers, such as leadership, charisma and risk-taking, and are often passed over for promotions in spite of satisfactory or high job performance.
-Asian Americans are also less likely to aggressively network, self-promote, and speak up at work meetings with concerns and ideas when compared to their coworkers.
-Whilst Asian Americans who do are received negatively.
+Asian Americans are also less likely to aggressively network, self-promote, and speak up at work meetings with concerns and ideas when compared to their coworkers, whilst Asian Americans who do are received negatively.

 Another factor may be an existing lack of connections and Asian American role models in upper management and in politics.
 Until relatively recently with the Civil Rights Movement, a large number of individuals of Asian descent had few political and social rights, or were denied rights of citizenship by naturalisation.
 While many Asian Americans are active in political life and government positions today, their representation is still disproportionately small, and there remain unofficial barriers to political access.

 A survey that was taken revealed that while 83% of Asian Americans felt loyal to their jobs, only 49% felt as though they belonged in the American workforce.
 According to researchers that study diversity and talent management, 25% of Asians surveyed said "they had felt workplace discrimination because of their ethnicity."
 Asian American men, more than any other demographic, said they felt stalled in their careers and were more likely to quit their current jobs to search for advancement elsewhere.
 In another survey, 66% of Asian American men and 44–50% of Asian American women said they felt their careers had stalled, showing that not only do Asian Americans face large amounts of workplace discrimination, but also that Asian American men are discriminated against more than Asian American women by a wide margin, revealing a significant gender disparity.

-Asian American women face additional barriers as a result of being both Asian American and female.
+AAPI of marginalized genders face additional barriers as a result of being both Asian American and not a cis man.
 Articles estimate that, on average, Asian American women earned 27–40% less than Asian American men, the highest of any racial group.